-The timely death of the leaseholder of Balmoral, Sir Robert Gordon, 5th son of the 3rd Earl of Aberdeen, led Prince Albert to quickly negotiate taking on the remaining period of the lease, retaining the staff and furniture.
+The death of the leaseholder of Balmoral, Sir Robert Gordon, 5th son of the 3rd Earl of Aberdeen, led Prince Albert to quickly negotiate taking on the remaining period of the lease, retaining the staff and furniture.
 When the royal couple arrived at Balmoral in September 1848, they fell in love with the surroundings.
 According to the Queen’s diary, the landscape reminded the Prince of his homeland of Thuringia in Germany.
 The Prince consort soon arranged to purchase the Balmoral estate, along with the lands of a neighboring estate named Birkall.

-A number of buildings were added to accomodate the household, including an iron building which served as a temporary ballroom and dining room.
+A number of buildings were added to accommodate the household, including an iron building which served as a temporary ballroom and dining room.
 New offices and cottages were built, and many improvements to the gardens and the estate buildings were made, but it was soon decided that the castle was just too small for the growing family.
 In 1852, they hired the architect William Smith of Aberdeen to design the new castle.

 Victoria and Albert were not the first royals to reside at Balmoral–it was once the site of a hunting lodge owned by King Robert II of Scotland (1316-1390).
 The first castle, built here by the Gordon family in the early 1400s, was probably a simple keep-tower.
 It was known as “Bouchmorale” in early records.
-The estate was later owned by the Farquharsons of Inverey until it was forefeited in 1746 after the failed Jacobite uprising, and bought in 1798 by James Duff, the 2nd Earl of Fife.
-The castle was leased to Sir Robert Gordon in 1830, who undertook a major extention of the castle.
+The estate was later owned by the Farquharsons of Inverey until it was forfeited in 1746 after the failed Jacobite uprising, and bought in 1798 by James Duff, the 2nd Earl of Fife.
+The castle was leased to Sir Robert Gordon in 1830, who undertook a major extension of the castle.

 The construction of Prince Albert’s new Balmoral castle began in 1853, close to the original building.
 The foundation stone was laid on September 28 by the Queen.

 The new royal home was completed in 1856, and by 1857 a bridge was made across the river Dee.
 The castle is divided into two main blocks arranged around a courtyard.
 The main rooms are in the southwestern block, and the estate staff occupies the other block.
-This Scottish Baronial style structure sometimes is described as being too pedantic and ordered, like the Prince himself.

 After the death of the Royal Consort, Queen Victoria spent extended periods at Balmoral during summer and autumn.
 She became close to her servant John Brown, during her mourning for Albert, causing considerable gossip.